Tradescantia spathacea (Boat Lily) Indoor Care, Common Problems and Solutions

 Where to Buy

-If you are looking to add Boat Lily to your collection, you may get them online from Amazon (Link to Amazon) or from Etsy (Link to Etsy).
+If you are looking to add Boat Lily to your collection, you may get them online from Amazon (Link to Amazon).

-Tradescantia spathacea grows best in bright indirect light, average warmth of 18-270C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+To care for Tradescantia spathacea indoors, give it bright indirect light, average warmth of 18-270C, moderate humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with monthly feeding in spring and summer.

 Moses-in-the-Cradle, Boat Lily, Tradescantia spathacea